onqtam/headjack/docs/what/identity.md

 In practice, we expect that only cypherpunks & people that have something to lose (big audience/reputation) will go through the trouble to manage a keypair.
 Almost everyone will use [IDMs](IDM.md) - even most crypto natives don't want to explicitly sign every action and have their keys in hot wallets ready to get hacked.
 This way 99.9% of the user activity on-chain (mostly authorizations) ends up going through authorized services and gets batched in a compact way - requiring only that the service signs the aggregated payload and thus reducing the amount of signatures on-chain.

-The vast majority of users will be lightweight: consumers & curators of content (through interactions & reactions) with very little creation on their part and little to no audience.
+The vast majority of users will be lightweight consumers & curators of content (through interactions & reactions) with very little creation on their part and little to no audience.
 At any point in time, they could shift to a more vocal role and start caring about archiving their off-chain data and not relying on the good grace of the infrastructure that sits beneath applications.

 <!-- https://en.wikipedia.org/wiki/1%25_rule -->